nashi-74/mintstamper/README.md

 -Crowded tag highlights
 -Note and control stamp highlights
 -Copy to clipboard
+-Custom emote string handling with the possibility of setting the emote string via the url
+-Optional automatic break insertion

-Planned features (I'll eventually get around to adding them):
+TODO (I'll eventually get around to it):
+-A somewhat decent manual
 -Global stamp offsets
 -Comment separation based on the total character count
--Optional automatic break insertion

 Website icon by https://x.com/irlgojira, thank you so much!